clrfund/monorepo/docs/brightid.md

   - for clrfund-arbitrum context: https://brightid.clr.fund/brightid/v6/apps/clrfund-arbitrum
 ### Signature is not valid
 1. Check that the verifier address is correct, it is the `ethSigningAddress` from https://brightid.clr.fund
-2. You can update the verifier address using `sponsorContract.setSettings()`
+2. You can update the verifier address using `BrightIdUserRegistryContract.setSettings()`

 ## Resources